 Clint James (Collin Barstow), Owen Conway (Trevor Phelps), Megan Drust (Kimberly Paul), Eliza Kiss (Alice Sumner), Paulina Vallin (Holly), Dan Higgins (Duncan Harvey), Louie Iaccarino (Ryan)

 Park ranger Alice Sumner goes out to investigate the site of a meteorite impact only to discover that a UFO has crashed.
 After touching the debris, she comes away infected.
-Unable to drive or radio out for help, she videos herself as she starts to succumb to infection.
+Unable to drive or radio out for help, she videos herself as she starts to succumb to the infection.
 Elsewhere, a group of four friends go camping in the woods.
 At the same time, Trevor and his aging friend Duncan have gone hunting in the area.
 As they film themselves, both groups encounter alien creatures.

 The Encounter was the third film for director Robert Conway who had premiered with the Western Redemption: A Mile from Hell (2009) and then found the horror genre with Exit to Hell (2013).
-Subsequently, Conway made Krampus: The Reckoning (2015), its sequel Krampus Unleashed (2016), the ghost story The Covenant (2017) and the ultra-violent Western Eminence Hill (2019) and the horror Western Skinwalker (2021), as well as produced Battlefield 2025 (2020).
+Subsequently, Conway made Krampus: The Reckoning (2015), its sequel Krampus Unleashed (2016), the ghost story The Covenant (2017), the ultra-violent Western Eminence Hill (2019) and the horror Western Skinwalker (2021), as well as produced Battlefield 2025 (2020).

 The Encounter – not to be confused with the Christian film The Encounter (2010) where various people meet Jesus Christ – is a Found Footage film.
 The Found Footage film has ventured into the UFO genre before with the likes of The Fourth Kind (2009), Alien Origin (2012), Area 51 (2015), The Phoenix Incident (2015), The Gracefield Incident (2017) and Phoenix Forgotten (2017), as well as the Slumber Party Alien Abduction episode of V/H/S/2 (2013).
 (For a more detailed listing see Films About UFOs).

-As such, it is a case of “seen one Found Footage film, seen them all.”
+As such, this feels like a case of “seen one Found Footage film, seen them all.”
 All the moves feel predictable and played out.
 Robert Conway gets one or two jumps out of green glowing alien figures attacking people unexpectedly but mostly not.
-We do get the appearance of a crashed UFO in one scene and one seen flying overhead right at the very end.
+We do get the appearance of a crashed UFO in one scene and one is seen flying overhead right at the very end.